Many entrepreneurs get really excited at the prospect of starting their own business.

 For one thing, how much of a hurry you’re in to get a deal over the line will come into play.
-If you’re in a major hurry, this will put you in a weaker bargaining position.
-If you’re not in a hurry, you’ve got more room for manoeuvre.
+The more time you have, the less likely you are to get a good deal.
+With no hurry, there’s more room to move.

 If a buyer makes an offer that’s below your asking price, you need to ask yourself if they’ve got a good reason for doing this.
 And, hey, maybe you know the buyer and trust them to make a success of this.
 Therefore, you’re willing to take a bit of a hit.

 Also, what are the terms of the deal?
 Will the buyer be paying upfront, or will they be paying in instalments?
 The terms of any deal or even more important than the price.
 If you don’t get the terms you want/need, you will lose out even if you got the right price for your business.

 You can also make things sweeter by suggesting that you remain as a consultant for a set period of time until they get adjusted to the business.
 This is essentially a strategic concession, and you might find that you have to make more of these as you go along in the negotiation process.
 There will be a lot of to-and-fro, and there will be times when you offer to give up something of value in exchange for something else of value.

 Selling your online store is a big decision.
 It’s really important that you first determine whether this is truly the right step for you.
 Then, when the time is right for you, use the information in this guide to help you prepare your store, value your store – and negotiate a deal that’s absolutely right for you.